|

 The only two runners to break 55 seconds were heat winners Yuliya Baraley of Ukraine at 53.92 and Alexandra Stukova of Slovakia at 54.63.
 Baraley has a personal best of 53.92 and Stukova has run 54.09.
 Two runners who did not enter were Folashade Abugan of Nigeria, who has a best of 51.49 and has the top five Youth times in the world this year, and Racheal Nachula of Zambia, who has a best of 52.99.

-First Four in Each Heat Plus Next Four
+1,500 Meters First Round First Four in Each Heat Plus Next Four Fastest Qualify for Final (Friday)

 Jordan Hasay (Mission College Prep, San Luis Obispo, Ca.) became just the second U.S. runner to qualify for a World Youth Championship final, joining Chantelle Dron of Manchester (N.H.), who achieved that feat in 2003.
 Hasay won the first heat in 4:26.06.
 After Melissa Duncan led the first 400 in 71.76, Hasay took over passing 800 in 2:25.76 and 1,200 in 3:34.84.
 Judging how closely things were bunched—less than on second separated the first five finishers—the pace almost surely will be cranked up in the final.